Jesus and Nicodemus

 Of water and the Spirit

-Christ then makes plain what this birth is: “Unless a man is born of water and the Spirit, he cannot enter the kingdom of God.”
+Christ then makes plain what this birth is: “unless a man is born of water and the Spirit, he cannot enter the kingdom of God.”
 John 3:5 Water and the Spirit name baptism, where man receives a new life, that of the children of God.
-There are thus two births, and two lives: “What is born of the flesh is flesh, and what is born of the Spirit is spirit.”
+There are thus two births, and two lives: “What is born of the flesh is flesh; what is born of the Spirit is spirit.”
 John 3:6 The first gives existence; the second, to live by the life of God and to enter his Kingdom.
+In speaking of water and the Spirit, Christ says nothing that Nicodemus, a teacher in Israel, should not have recognised: Ezekiel had promised, for the last days, a cleansing water and a Spirit given, which would make of man a new heart.
+“I will sprinkle clean water on you, and you will be clean… I will give you a new heart and put a new spirit within you.”
+Ezekiel 36:25-26 What the prophet announced from afar, baptism accomplishes: water and the Spirit, united, beget the new man.

 The wind blows where it will

 Here the paradox of Nicodemus appears.
-A master of the Law, versed in the Scriptures, he ought to recognise what Christ speaks of, for the prophets had announced this gift of God: “I will give you a new heart, and put a new spirit within you.”
+A master of the Law, versed in the Scriptures, he ought to recognise what Christ speaks of, for the prophets had announced this gift of God: “I will give you a new heart and put a new spirit within you.”
 Ezekiel 36:26 Yet he does not understand, and Christ shows it to him: “You are the teacher of Israel, and you do not know these things!”
 John 3:10 Nicodemus wants to understand how it can happen before believing; but the order is the reverse.
 One does not wait to have grasped this birth in order to receive it: one welcomes it by faith, and the light comes afterward.
-What he lacks is not knowledge, but to believe the one who speaks: “If you do not believe when I tell you earthly things, how will you believe if I tell you heavenly things?”
+What he lacks is not knowledge, but to believe the one who speaks: “If you do not believe when I speak to you of earthly things, how would you believe if I spoke to you of heavenly things?”
 John 3:12

 Lifted up like the serpent

 To say how this life will be given, Christ recalls an episode from the desert.
-Bitten by serpents, the people were saved by looking at a bronze serpent that Moses had set on a pole: “Whoever has been bitten and looks at it shall live.”
-Numbers 21:8 That sign announced his own: “As Moses lifted up the serpent in the desert, so must the Son of Man be lifted up, that whoever believes in him may have eternal life.”
+Bitten by serpents, the people were saved by looking at a bronze serpent that Moses had set on a pole: “anyone who has been bitten and looks at it will live.”
+Numbers 21:8 That sign announced his own: “Just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, so that everyone who believes in him may have eternal life.”
 John 3:14-15 Lifted up on the cross, Christ heals of the venom of death all who raise their eyes to him in faith.
+The remedy has the shape of the harm: it is the image of the serpent, the cause of the bite, that heals of the serpent.
+So the Son, lifted on the wood, takes the curse itself upon himself: “by becoming a curse for us, for it is written: Cursed be everyone who hangs on a tree” Galatians 3:13.
+Scripture already warned that the bronze did not save of itself: “whoever turned toward that sign was saved, not by what he looked upon, but by you, the Savior of all” Wisdom 16:7; it is the look of faith that saves, not the metal.
+The verb “lift up,” in Greek hypsoō (ὑψόω), means at once to raise on high and to exalt, to glorify: in John, the lifting up on the cross is already the glorification of the Son.
+The one word carries both the wood of the torture and the throne of glory.

 God so loved the world